 SSIS has a suburban campus in District 7, Ho Chi Minh City, with large, grassy fields and modern, purpose-built buildings.
 It’s conveniently located in the popular residential community of Phu My Hung, and easily accessible from the city centre.

-While the elementary, middle and high schools each have their own dedicated low-rise building, they share specialist facilities for music, visual art, drama, design and technology, as well as sport.
-There is also an early years and main swimming pool, an auditorium with black box theatre, playing fields and a sports hall.
+While the elementary, middle, and high schools each have their own dedicated low-rise building, they share specialist facilities for music, visual art, drama, and design and technology, as well as sport.
+There is also an early years and main swimming pool, an auditorium with black box theatre, playing fields, and a sports hall.

 Admission and fees

 Tuition fees are among the highest in Vietnam, and are VND 485,000,000 for Grade 1, VND 519,000,000 for Grade 6, and VND 604,000,000 for Grade 11.